 During your employment, you are required to immediately report to the organisation any convictions or offences with which you are charged, including traffic offences.
-Data collected about criminal convictions will be processed in line with the Data Protection Act.
-You may read more about the data we hold on you, why we hold it and the lawful basis that applies in the employee privacy notice.

 PROBATIONARY PERIOD

 You join us on an initial probationary period of six months.
 During this period your work performance and general suitability will be assessed and, if it is satisfactory, your employment will continue.
 However, if your work performance is not up to the required standard, or you are considered to be generally unsuitable, we may either take remedial action (which may include the extension of your probationary period) or terminate your employment at any time.